khairunsf/mydialysis-app-new-sqlite/README.md

 <img src="/images/mydialysis_logo.png" alt="app_name" width="250" height="200">

-mydialysis mobile application is developed to help the dialysis center community which are the dialysis nurses, the dialysis patients, and the hospital nurses managing their tasks conveniently.<br>
+mydialysis mobile application was developed to help the dialysis center community which are the dialysis nurses, the dialysis patients, and the hospital nurses managing their tasks conveniently.<br>
 Users tasks @ app functionalities for each user:
 1. Dialysis nurses
     - Manage patients' time slot for the dialysis treatment session